GauravSharma1534/FSD-2/exp5/README.md

 Deployment Details

-Application built using Vite
+Application built using Vite.

-Project executed locally using npm run dev
+Project executed locally using npm run dev.

-Output verified in the browser
+Output verified in the browser.

-Netlify Deployment
+Application deployed on Netlify.

 Live URL:
 https://experiment-5-23bda70050-gaurav-fsd.netlify.app/

 Conclusion

-This experiment demonstrates how lazy loading can be used to optimize frontend performance in a Single Page Application.
-By loading components only when required, the initial load time is reduced and the overall user experience is significantly improved.
+This experiment demonstrates the use of lazy loading to optimize frontend performance in a Single Page Application.
+By loading components only when required, initial load time is reduced and overall user experience is improved.